geminerald/bugzapp/README.md

 ### **Automated testing**

-This was implemented on this project from an early stage using **Travis**.
-Travis allows the results of their testing to be shown in realtime in this readme file - it is available near the top of this readme and also here:
+Automated Testing was implemented on this project from an early stage using [**Travis**](https://travis-ci.org/).
+Travis allows the results of their testing to be shown in realtime in a readme file - it is available near the top of this readme and also here:

 [![Build Status](https://travis-ci.org/geminerald/bugzapp.svg?branch=master)](https://travis-ci.org/geminerald/bugzapp)